Radiodonta: Frontal appendage

-The anterior structures on the head are a pair of frontal appendages which have been referred to as 'claws', 'grasping appendages', 'feeding appendages', or 'great appendages' in previous studies (the last term is discouraged since the homology between frontal appendages and the original, morphologically distinct megacheiran great appendages is questionable.).
+The anterior structures on the head are a pair of frontal appendages which have been referred to as 'claws', 'grasping appendages', 'feeding appendages', or 'great appendages' in previous studies (the last term is discouraged since the homology between frontal appendages and the original, morphologically distinct great appendages of megacheirans is questionable.).
 They are sclerotized (hardened) and arthropodized (segmented), bearing ventral endites (spines) on most of their podomeres (segmental units), and the endites may bear additional rows of auxiliary spines on their anterior and posterior margins.
 The frontal appendage consists of two regions: the shaft ('peduncle', 'base' or 'proximal region' in some studies) and the distal articulated region (also referred to as 'claw').
 A triangular region covered by soft cuticle (arthrodial membrane) may occur on the ventral side between podomeres and provide flexibility.
 Their purported pre-ocular and protocerebral origin suggest they are homologous to the primary antennae of Onychophora and the labrum of Euarthropoda (all arose from ocular somite), while subsequent studies also suggest a deutocerebral origin and homologous with the chelicerae of Chelicerata and the antennae or 'great appendages' of other arthropods (all arose from post-ocular somite 1).
 Since the morphology of the frontal appendages, especially those of the spines, always differs between species, it is one of the most important means of species identification.
 In fact, many radiodonts are only known from a handful of fossilized frontal appendages.